frigus02/opentelemetry-stdout-tree/README.md

 ## Usage

-Configure a OpenTelemetry pipeline using the Application Insights exporter and start creating spans:
+Configure an OpenTelemetry pipeline and start creating spans:

 ```rust
 use opentelemetry::{trace::Tracer as _, sdk::trace::Tracer};